mat1jaczyyy/lpp-performance-cfw/README.md

 For any other issues or new feature requests, submit an issue report.

-If you don't like the firmware and want to roll back, you can use [Novation's Firmware Updater](https://global.novationmusic.com/support/product-downloads?product=Launchpad+Pro) to roll back to the stock firmware.
+If you don't like the firmware and want to roll back, you can use [Novation's Firmware Updater](https://global.novationmusic.com/support/product-downloads?product=Launchpad+Pro) or flash the latest stock firmware .syx file found at `stock/Launchpad Pro-1.0.182.syx` to roll back to the stock firmware.